sungsoo-ahn/2025/_posts/2025-04-28-sparse-autodiff.md

 </div>

-In modern neural network architectures, which can contain over one trillion parameters, computing intermediate Jacobians is not only inefficient: it exceeds available memory.
+In modern neural network architectures, which can contain over one trillion parameters, computing intermediate Jacobian matrices is not only inefficient: it exceeds available memory.
-AD circumvents this limitation by using **linear maps, lazy operators that act exactly like matrices** but without explicitly storing every coefficient in memory.
+AD circumvents this limitation by using **Jacobian operators** that act exactly like Jacobian matrices but without explicitly storing every coefficient in memory.
+On the other hand, Jacobian matrices are the representation of Jacobian operators in the standard basis.

-The differential $Df: \mathbf{x} \longmapsto Df(\mathbf{x})$ is a linear map which provides the best linear approximation of $f$ around a given point $\mathbf{x}$.
+The Jacobian operator $Df: \mathbf{x} \longmapsto Df(\mathbf{x})$ is a linear map which provides the best linear approximation of $f$ around a given point $\mathbf{x}$.

-We can rephrase  the chain rule as a **composition of linear maps** instead of a product of matrices:
+We can rephrase  the chain rule as a **composition of operators** instead of a product of matrices:

 $$ \Dfc = \colorf{\D{(h \circ g)}{\vx}} = \Dhc \circ \Dgc \, .$$

-Note that all terms in this formulation of the chain rule are linear maps.
+Note that all terms in this formulation of the chain rule are Jacobian operators.
 A new visualization for our toy example can be found in Figure 3b.
-Our illustrations distinguish between matrices and linear maps by using solid and dashed lines respectively.
+Our illustrations distinguish between matrices and operators by using solid and dashed lines respectively.

 {% include figure.html path="assets/img/2025-04-28-sparse-autodiff/chainrule_num.svg" class="img-fluid" %}
 <div class="caption">